Written by St. Augustine of Hippo in A.D. 426 or 427

 Now he does not here speak of that creation which made us human beings, but of that in reference to which one said who was already in full manhood, Create in me a clean heart, O God;

-concerning which also the apostle says, Therefore, if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
+concerning which also the apostle says, Therefore, if any man be in Christ, he is a new creature: old things are passed away; behold, all things have become new.
 And all things are of God.

 2 Corinthians 5:17-18 We are framed, therefore, that is, formed and created, in the good works which